asteca/ASteCA-Docs/in_prep/theor_isochs.rst

 METALLICITY FILES*
 Function: `get_met_age_values`.

-2- For each photometric system used we read all the magnitudes defined by the input photometric data file.
+2- For each photometric system used, we read all the magnitudes defined by the input photometric data file.
 The initial and present day masses are read only for the first photometric system and assumed equal for the remaining (if any).